-Arcanist User Guide: WindowsPhorge User Documentation (Application User Guides)
+Arcanist User Guide: WindowsPhorge Administrator and User Documentation (Application User Guides)

 Explains how to install Arcanist on Windows.